 I’ve decided to learn morse code because I absolutely want to purchase a new Yaesu FT DX 3000 later this year.
 The radio is reasonability priced for all the features it comes with, in particular the ones for CW.
 Plus with the optional 300 Hz narrow filter this radio is designed to work CW well.
 I’m planning on purchasing this radio in December of this year, so what more practical way to pass the time than learning morse code?

 On Sunday July, 12 2020 at 06:00 UTC I sent myself three SMS messages through the International Space Station’s APRS digipeater.
 Here’s how I did it, but first a little background on my motivation for this project.
-Confirmation of SMS messages forwarded by ISS Why Even Bother?
-The ISS has carried an amateur radio payload since its early beginnings.
-Part of this payload includes a radio that serves as a digipeater for APRS.

 I recently joined the AMSAT Ambassador program.
 I’m excited for the opportunity to share my love of satellite communications with others in the hopes that they too will explore this fascinating aspect of ham radio.
 AMSAT is a non-profit volunteer organization which designs, builds and operates experimental satellites and promotes space education.
 The ambassador program allows for volunteers to educate fellow hams and the general public about amateur radio in space.
 This additionally includes mentoring fellow hams in their quest for there first QSO through a satellite.
 It’s not the most straightforward thing to make contact through a satellite, and having someone to aid you understand the basics is a valuable resource to utilize.
 I have a few ideas that I’m working on that’ll allow me to share more about AMSAT and amateur radio in space.
 Be on the lookout for some presentation in the next few weeks.

 I recently purchased a Yaesu FT3D handheld with the intention of making a few contacts through the International Space Station’s digipeater using the built-in Terminal Node Controller.
 Since the ISS only passes overhead a few times a day for a few minutes at a time, I thought I’d explore some other uses for Automatic Packet Reporting System (APRS).
-The general use of APRS has always been something of a mystery to me.

 When I was first licensed back in 2006 one of things that helped pushed me out of the hobby was the high cost of radios.
 At the time there were only four manufacturers, Icom, Kenwood, Yaesu, and Alinco.
 While the price of radios from these manufacturers remains high, there are now lower priced competitors on the market.
 One such manufacturer is Wouxun.
 Does lower price equal lower quality?
 Let’s take a look.